scalacenter/sbt-version-policy/README.md

 - `always`: assumes all versions of the matched modules are compatible with each other,
 - `strict`: requires exact matches between the wanted and the selected versions of the matched modules.

-If no rules for a module are found in `versionPolicyDependencySchemes`, `versionPolicyDefaultScheme` is used as a compatibility type.
+If no rules for a module are found in `libraryDependencySchemes`, `versionPolicyDefaultScheme` is used as a compatibility type.
 Its default value is `VersionCompatibility.PackVer` (package versioning policy).

 ### Disable the tasks `versionPolicyCheck` or `versionCheck` on a specific project